kierancott/developMe-final-project--backend/README.md

 - Henry MacFarlane
 - Richard Stibbard

+### Collaborating:

+**Never commit directly to the master branch.
+Create a new branch, and make a merge request to a team-mate**

 ### Getting Started:

 The Virtual Machine is already configured from ScotchBox, and the Vagrant Box set up to use Laravel's Homestead.
 To get started: